You are here

 3. What dates will be entered into WISE?
 The Indicator 11 project will help record the date of parental consent and the date of the evaluation for special education eligibility in WISEdata Portal and WISEdash for Districts.
 It will also improve the collection, quality, and use of our data about how students are receiving timely evaluation for special education eligibility, which is their right in federal law.

 4. Which results from the evaluation process are reported?
-There will be children who are found eligible for special education services, children who are found not eligible for special education services, and children for whom eligibility is not determined.
+There will be children who are found eligible for special education services and accept to receive special education services, children who are found eligible for special education services and do not accept special education services, children who are found not eligible for special education services, and children for whom eligibility is not determined.
 All are reported in Indicator 11.

-6. Does the student being evaluated need to be connected to the LEA conducting the evaluation?
+6. Does the student being referred/evaluated need to be connected to the LEA conducting the evaluation?
 As a prerequisite, a student's relationship to an LEA must exist in the form of students receiving services from that LEA and that may include general education or eligibility determination.
 LEAs evaluating students enrolled in their agency must have evidence that the student is enrolled (i.e., Local Person ID in SIS).
 LEAs that evaluate students who are not enrolled in their agency must indicate within their SIS an education organization responsibility association for evaluation purposes as well as if the student continues receiving special education services from the LEA.

 For more information refer to the Special Education Forms Guide, the Wisconsin State Performance Plan Indicators, and the IDEA Part B Flow-through Allocations Spreadsheet site.